expforcesubmission/exp-force-submission/index.markdown

           <p align="justify">
             Accurate pre-contact grasp force selection is critical for safe and reliable robotic manipulation.
             Adaptive controllers regulate force after contact but still require a reasonable initial estimate.
-            Starting a grasp with too little force requires reactive adjustment, while starting with too high a force risks damaging fragile objects.
+            Starting a grasp with too little force requires reactive adjustment, while starting a grasp with too high a force risks damaging fragile objects.
 This trade-off is particularly challenging for compliant grippers, whose contact mechanics are difficult to model analytically.
           </p>